iturdikulov/notes/how do I study computer science.md

 ## Conventions

+- LOOP - I work with it every day or period, TODO: need better describe/timing.
 - TODO - I want to work with it sometimes in the future.
-- NEXT - I want to work with it ASAP.
-- NOW - I work with it now.
+- NEXT - I want to work with it ASAP or work it now.
 - DONE - I finished basic work with it.
 But I can learn flashcards or do exercises from it.
 - KILL - I don't want to work with it (maybe I will change my mind in the